akkadotnet/akka.net/documentation/project/issue-tracking.rst

 Issue Tracking
 ==============

-Akka is using GitHub Issues as its issue tracking system.
+Akka.NET is using GitHub Issues as its issue tracking system.

 Browsing
 --------